-- credit risk the possibility that other parties might fail to pay amounts due to the Council - liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payments - market risk the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates and stock market movements
+- credit risk the possibility that other parties might fail to pay amounts due to the Council - liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payments - market risk the possibility that financial loss might arise for the Council because of changes in such measures as interest rates and stock market movements

 The Council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
-Risk management is carried out by a central treasury team, under policies approved by Cabinet in the annual treasury management strategy.
-The council provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.
+Risk management is carried out by a central treasury team, under policies approved by Cabinet in the annual Treasury Management Strategy.
+The Council provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash